-Please note: due to the large amount of activity and programs that ICD runs throughout the year, Interns at the ICD must be able to work on their own initiative with minimal supervision.
-Interns work in teams under the direction of a Team Leader/Program Director/Coordinator.
-In addition, the nature of the work involved means all interns must have access to a personal laptop which they can bring to the office on a daily basis.
+Due to the large amount of activity and programs that ICD runs throughout the year, interns will work with minimal supervision.
+Interns work in teams under the direction of a Team Leader/Program Director.
+In addition, all interns must have access to a personal laptop, which they need to bring to the office on a daily basis.